microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Select **File > Open Folder**
 1. Navigate to **D:\LabFiles\ZavaInventoryMCP**
 1. Select **Select Folder**
-1. You will see a pop up where you will be asked to trust the authors of the files in this folder.
+1. You might see a pop up where you will be asked to trust the authors of the files in this folder.
 Make sure to select **Yes, I trust the authors**

     ![Trust authors](./assets/TrustAuthors.png)